LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### maxNumberOfSavedFilesOnDisk
 Max number of allowed saved files on disk.
 This refers only to full photo files.
-NOTE: The validation of allowed max number of files will be when showing and removing conversations.
+NOTE: The validation of allowed max number of files will take place when showing and removing conversations.

    - **Type:** Int
    - **Default value:** 20